tripal/tripal_doc/docs/dev_guide/lessons/custom_tables.rst

     $table_id = $custom_table->getTableId();

-Later, you can find the ID of any custom table by calling the ``findByName()`` function of the Tripal Custom Table Service:
+Later, you can find the ID of any custom table using its name by calling the ``findByName()`` function of the Tripal Custom Table Service:

 .. code-block:: php